Food Type: American Comfort Food

 Value: Above average.
 Although the experience relies on your server to a point, the overall atmosphere and decorations are fun no matter what.
 The food is usually good and won’t break the bank.

-Reputation: 50’s Prime Time Café is probably the best and most consistent table service restaurant at the Hollywood Studios.
+Reputation: 50’s is fairly consistent and a favorite of many returning guests.
 The food is relatively inexpensive, prepared well, and the service is fun.
 Just be aware of the possibility that you may be harassed by “Mom” a bit (or a lot).